-End result – people want to read your article, in full.
+End result – people will want to read your article, in full.

 When we talk about subheads, we’re talking about two different things:

 - The supporting line of text beneath the headline at the top of the page

 - The small headlines that introduce chunks of copy or sections down the page

 This guide is about the second type.

 Subheads act like mini-headlines.
 They break up the text and provide the reader with helpful signposts.
 Their goal is to catch the eye and get the reader intrigued enough to read that section.

 You should use subheads every time you transition from one point to another.